AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ## Future Work

-For the next steps, the team would like to carry out experiments on the gravity powered apparatus with the incorporation of flow rates and headloss calculations.
+The team would like to carry out experiments on the gravity powered apparatus with the incorporation of flow rates and headloss calculations.
 This means that the tubing lengths and tank heights would be adjusted in the system.
 We would like to verify our calculations with the experiments.
-Incorporating IV dripping system as a control for constant flow rate is also one of our priorities.
+Incorporating IV dripping system as asx control for constant flow rate is also one of our priorities.
 Currently, our IV dripping chamber has not been connected to the exit of PACl constant head tank because of difficulty in searching for the right tubing size and connections.
 However, while experimenting the IV dripping chamber with a dripping bag instead of a constant head tank, we will set up the proper connection as soon as possible.

 Furthermore, since it was found that both pH and temperature can impact fluoride measurements especially at such a low content, we would like to incorporate thermometer and pH probe in our experiment in order to determine the magnitude of their effects.
 Then, we would like to check with the local environmental parameters of India, in order to further improve and match with their parameters in our experiments.
 In addition, we are still unsure about the disposal of waste for the fluoride removal system, since fluoride has different properties comparing with natural organic matter.
 Therefore, more research is needed to be done on waste disposal of fluoride and methods to separate fluoride and aluminium.